The luxury Seven Stars Resort on Grace Bay Beach

 The crowd density on Grace Bay Beach varies according to the season and resort.
 The coast fronting the Beaches Turks and Caicos Resort tends to be the busiest.

-The Turks and Caicos is primarily a beach destination, and almost every hotel and resort on Providenciales is either on or within easy walking distance of an incredible beach.
-The famous Grace Bay Beach is of course one of the top coasts in the world, yet the island’s lesser-known beaches likewise offer exquisite white sand and clear turquoise water.
+Providenciales (and the Turks and Caicos at large) is primarily a beach destination.
+Almost every hotel and resort on the island is either on or within easy walking distance of an incredible beach.
+The famous Grace Bay Beach is one of the top coasts in the world—however, you can find exquisite white sand and clear turquoise water on many of the island’s lesser-known beaches, too.

-The majority of the island’s luxury hotels are located on the consistently-spectacular Grace Bay Beach, or to a lesser extent, the Bight, Long Bay Beach, and Turtle Cove areas.
-With the exception of Long Bay, these stunning beaches are all part of the Princess Alexandra National Park.
+Most of the luxury hotels on Providenciales are located on Grace Bay Beach.
+Resorts and hotels, to a lesser extent, are also located in the Bight, Long Bay Beach, and Turtle Cove areas.
+Except for Long Bay, these stunning beaches are all part of the Princess Alexandra National Park.

-The popular beaches and coasts of Leeward Beach, Taylor Bay, Sapodilla Bay, Chalk Sound National Park, and Turtle Tail Beach do not have any resorts, and private vacation rentals are the only accommodation choice.
+The popular beaches and coasts of Leeward Beach, Taylor Bay, Sapodilla Bay, Chalk Sound National Park, and Turtle Tail Beach do not have any resorts.
+Private vacation rentals and villas are the only accommodation types offered in these areas.

 Interior of lobby at Seven Stars